gas, an energy weapon difficult to handle

 Russia sells 70% of its gas exports to Europe

 When it comes to gas, Russia and Germany are interdependent.
 And it’s the same at European level.
 Europe imports 40% of its gas from Russia, while Russia earns 70% of its gas export revenues from its European customers.
-It is difficult to imagine that the Ukrainian crisis could lead to a total interruption of Russian deliveries.
+It is difficult to imagine that the Ukrainian crisis might lead to a total interruption of Russian deliveries.

 “Even in 2014, at the height of the war in Donbass, deliveries continued”says Catherine Locatelli, a researcher at the CNRS and a lecturer at the University of Grenoble.
 “Russia would not have the possibility, overnight, to sell its gas to China because there is only one gas pipeline to this country, with a limited capacity. »